toolisticon/cute/README.md

 # Projects using this toolkit library

-- [Annotation processor toolkit](https://github.com/toolisticon/annotation-processor-toolkit) : Toolkit that allows you to build annotation processors in a more confortable way
+- [Annotation processor toolkit](https://github.com/toolisticon/annotation-processor-toolkit) : Toolkit that allows you to build annotation processors in a more comfortable way
 - [SPI-AP](https://github.com/toolisticon/SPI-Annotation-Processor) : Annotation processor for generation of spi service locator files

 # Alternatives

 - [google compile-testing](https://github.com/google/compile-testing): Another library for testing annotation processor at compile time.
-It has some drawbacks (binds a lot of common 3rd party libraries which might lead to version conflicts, compatibility issues with different Java versions, almost no documentation)

 # Contributing